 - Start a board with resources for a specific place that you research.
 Share your knowledge of local archives, libraries and museums that can assist other researchers.

 Tip #3: Here’s the Best-Kept Secret: Using the Secret Boards

 Not sure you want to share a board of your family history images?
 No problem.
-Pinterest offers members public and secret boards.
+Pinterest offers members public and.
 Secret boards cannot be seen by others (unless you have a group secret board and then only those you allow to pin to the board can see it).
 Pinterest currently allows you to have up to six secret boards.
 (This is a recent addition of three extra boards that occurred during the holiday season).
 You can actually have access to additional secret boards if you are invited to pin on a secret board with another pinner.
 Use these boards to gather ideas for research or even set up virtual bookmarks for websites you need to look at further for genealogy clues.
 Currently I am using one of my secret boards to “bookmark” websites and digitized images I have found for one of my research projects.
 I love being able to see images to remind me where I’ve located resources and what I have yet to find.

 Start a secret board with a cousin and use it to share photos and documents you’ve collected in your genealogy research.
 Use a secret board to plan out a genealogy research trip and include pins of libraries, archives and cemeteries you want to visit.
 Even consider using a secret board to interest the younger generation in their family history by pinning photos you have scanned.

 Are you using Pinterest for your family history?
 Now is the time to give it a try.
 You’ll find it’s a great tool for sharing and storing images, and a good way to learn more about your family’s story.